FrenziedDeath/fictioneer-alert-change/DOCUMENTATION.md

 * **class:** Additional CSS classes, separated by whitespace.
 * **splide:** Configuration JSON to turn the grid into a slider.
 See [Slider](#slider).
 * **cache:** Whether the shortcode should be cached.
 Default `true`.
+* **spotlight:** Whether to pull random stories from the total pool which have not yet been chosen, guaranteeing that each story *will* be pulled eventually.
+New stories are more likely to be pulled early.
+Mind caching and other parameters.
+Default `false`.

 ```
 [fictioneer_latest_stories]